AfifiGhost2000/MedDataML/README.md

 The models are trained using the train_model function, which includes both training and validation processes.
 The evaluation is done using a custom test_model function that provides detailed classification reports.

 ## Hyperparameter Optimization
 Optuna is used for hyperparameter optimization.
-The `objective` function in `optuna_optimization.py` is designed to maximize the F1 scores for different class labels.
+The `objective` function in the image folder's `main.ipynb` is designed to maximize the F1 scores for different class labels.

 ## Results